MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 ### Share content with external users

-Users in the organization can share dashboards, reports and apps with users outside the organization.
+Users in the organization can share dashboards, reports, and apps with users outside the organization.
 Learn more about [sharing externally](../collaborate-share/service-share-dashboards.md#share-a-dashboard-or-report-outside-your-organization).

 ![External users setting](media/service-admin-portal/powerbi-admin-sharing-external-02.png)